How this couple paid off nearly $124,000 of debt in 3 years

 The hardest part for Morgan was saying no to things she loved.

-"I really like interior design so I had to pull back the reigns and not buy things for our house that I dreamt of buying," she said.
+"I really like interior design so I had to pull back the reins and not buy things for our house that I had dreamed of buying," she said.
 "The hardest part was saying no when I wanted to spend or I saw people around us spending."

 While some of their friends were buying new Jeeps, they saved by making use of Chris' old college car, a 15-year-old Honda.
 They also cut off their cable TV subscription, switched to a slower internet speed and negotiated a less expensive cellphone contract.